janirvinfabon/form_helper/README.md

 # form_helper
-This application will doe the bulk input boxes, combo boxes and password validation.
+This application will do the bulk input boxes validation, combo boxes validation and password validation.
 A dot net application using windows form.
 This uses LINQ, lambda expression, and List&lt;T>

 # form properties
 private ErrorProvider err1 = new ErrorProvider() { BlinkStyle = ErrorBlinkStyle.NeverBlink };